1. Submit documents

 - Your letter of invitation

-When your dependents arrive in Pullman, have them check in at International Student and Scholar Services and provide a copy of each dependent’s immigration documents and proof of insurance.
+When your dependents arrive at your WSU location, have them check in with International Student and Scholar Services and provide a copy of each dependent’s immigration documents and proof of insurance.
+Check-in documents are submitted through myPassport.

 While they are in the United States, your dependents will need to abide by certain rules regarding employment and academic study.